Northern Michigan Investment Performance

 The following is an example concerning negative cash flow on an investment property:

 Now that the negative cash flow aspect is understood we can look strategically at a projected return on Weighted Invested Capital:

 Constructing a valuation profile that fairly represented a return on invested capital took more than 10 years of trial and error.
-The presented format has three capital call elements based on a Weighted Cost of Capital approach because of the differences in timing of injected capital.
-Down payment is paid day one and is the easiest of the three to calculate.
+The presented format has three capital call elements based on a Weighted Cost of Capital approach because of the differences in the timing of injected capital.
+A down payment is paid day one and is the easiest of the three to calculate.
 Negative cash flow occurs monthly over the holding period (say 10 years), which over time can be as much as the initial down payment, the wrinkle being that only half of the amount is outstanding over the timeline.
 Anticipated Improvements is the last and toughest element to estimate.

-It's very difficult to buy property built 1968-1994, use it for 10 years, and then remarket the asset at a 50%+ mark up without spending money on an interior remodel and/or deteriorated shell and core elements.
+It's very difficult to buy a property built 1968-1994, use it for 10 years, and then remarket the asset at a 50%+ mark up without spending money on an interior remodel and/or deteriorated shell and core elements.
 Most clients buy property, catch their breath, use it for a couple of years, and remodel in year 3, if not sooner.
-As with the periodic negative cash flow, the delayed timing of these elements favored a Weighted Cost of Capital approach where 50% of the negative cash flow and 85% of the anticipated improvements are added to the down payment in order to calculate a total invested amount denominator.
+As with the periodic negative cash flow, the delayed timing of these elements favored a Weighted Cost of Capital approach where 50% of the negative cash flow and 85% of the anticipated improvements are added to the down payment to calculate a total invested amount denominator.

 As for the numerator, several refinements need to be explained.
 The purchase price of the property is assumed to be 95% off list price.
 Remodeling increases value, but it is unlikely to enjoy a 100% flow through, so only 70% is added to acquisition cost.
 This total now becomes the basis for the 3%, 5%, and 8% rates of appreciation projections utilized in the sensitivity analysis.